Samuel Prout

-Samuel Prout (/praʊt/; 17 September 1783 – 10 February 1852) was a British watercolourist, and one of the masters of watercolour architectural painting.
+Samuel Prout (/praʊt/; 17 September 1783 – 10 February 1852) was a British watercolourist, and one of the masters of watercolour architectural painting, who largely invented the genre of the grand street scene in British watercolour painting, mostly with picturesque scenes from continental cities.
 Prout secured the position of Painter in Water-Colours in Ordinary to King George IV in 1829 and afterwards to Queen Victoria.
 John Ruskin, whose work often emulated Prout's, wrote in 1844, "Sometimes I tire of Turner, but never of Prout".
 Prout is often compared to his contemporaries: Turner, Constable and Ruskin, whom he taught.
 He was the uncle of the artist John Skinner Prout.

 Biography

 Samuel Prout was born at Plymouth, the fourth of fourteen children born to Samuel Prout Senior, a naval outfitter in the dockyard city, and Mary Cater.
 Attending Plymouth Grammar School, he came under the influence of its schoolmaster, John Bidlake, who encouraged the young Prout and Benjamin Robert Haydon in their artistic apprenticeship.
 They spent whole summer days drawing the quiet cottages, rustic bridges and romantic watermills of the beautiful valleys of Devon.
 With John Britton, he made a journey through Cornwall to try his hand in furnishing sketches for Britton's Beauties of England.
 In 1803, he moved to London, where he stayed until 1812.
 Marrying Elizabeth Gillespie in 1810, they had four children; Rebecca Elizabeth (b.
 1813), Elizabeth Delsey (b.
 1817), Isabella Anne (b.
 1820), and Samuel Gllespie (b.
 1822).

 In London, Prout saw new possibilities, and endeavoured to correct and improve his style by studying the works of the rising school of landscape.
 To earn a living, he painted marine pieces for Palser the printseller, took students, and published drawing books for learners.
 He was one of the first to use lithography.

-It was not however until about 1818 that Prout discovered his niche.
-Happening time to make his first visit to the Continent, and to study the quaint streets and market-places of continental cities, he suddenly found himself in a new and enchanting province of art.
-His eye caught the picturesque features of the architecture, and his hand recorded them with skill.
-The composition of his drawings was exquisitely natural; their colour exhibited "the truest and happiest association in sun and shade"; the picturesque remnants of ancient architecture were rendered with the happiest breadth and largeness, with the heartiest perception and enjoyment of their time-worn ruggedness; and the solemnity of great cathedrals was brought out with striking effect.
+Around 1818, Prout made his first visit to continental Europe.
+During the trip, he studied the streets, marketplaces, and architecture of European cities, which became recurring subjects in his work.
+His drawings frequently depicted historic buildings and cathedrals.